gwuhaolin/spring-data-rest-js/README.md

 ##### save or update
 create or update entity
-if id properties is set,then will send HTTP PATCH request to update an entity(will watch change in data properties to track change fields) if id is null,then will send HTTP POST request to create an entity
+if id properties is set,then will send HTTP PATCH request to update an entity(will watch change in data properties to track change fields) if id is null,then will send HTTP POST request to create an entity. if entity.properties is an instance of Entity or Entity[],then entity.properties.save() will also call,which mean entity's all Entity attr will auto save()

+##### track modify fields
+every Entity instance has attr `modifyFields` fields name array,which store field has been changed. when update modify to service, `modifyFields` is used to optimize a mini `PATCH` request but send whole attr. when call Entity's `set` method,will compare olaValue and newValue,if value is equal then not append filed name to modifyFields.

 ##### remove entity
 use entity's `remove()` method to remove this entity in service.